-But it seems like the fairy didn't heard the seed.
-As a lifelong punishment, the ashy colored cashew seed stayed outside the fruit, standing, just like the way when its watching the joyous event and it remained that way.
+But it seems like the fairy didn't hear the seed.
+As a lifelong punishment, the ashy colored cashew seed stayed outside the fruit, standing just like the way when it was watching the joyous event and it remained that way.

 It wasn't because the fairy was mad or something.
 It was because the forest fairy wanted to teach the seed a lesson.

 More Filipino Legends

 - The Legend of the Corn